-John R. Adams, CPA, age 55.
+John R. Adams, CPA, age 56.
 Mr. Adams is a certified public accountant with over 30 years' experience in public accounting.
 He is a partner in a local accounting firm in Decatur, Alabama.
-Mr. Adams received his bachelor of science degree with a major in accounting from the University of Alabama.
+Mr. Adams received his Bachelor of Science degree with a major in accounting from the University of Alabama.
 He is a member of the American Institute of Certified Public Accountants, Alabama Society of Certified Public Accountants and National Society of Accountants for Cooperatives.
 Mr. Adams is also the chairman of the Association's audit committee.
 The primary function of the audit committee is to assist the board of directors in fulfilling its oversight responsibilities relating to the quality of financial reporting, the system of internal controls, the audit process, and the Association's process for monitoring compliance with laws and regulations and the code of conduct.

-Hugh C. Harris, age 63.
+Hugh C. Harris, age 64.
 Mr. Harris is a practicing attorney with over 38 years in the legal profession.
 Mr. Harris received both his undergraduate and juris doctorate degrees from the University of Alabama.
 He spent his first 11 years as deputy district attorney for Cullman County, Alabama and has been in the private practice of law since 1987.
 He practices in the law firm of Bland, Harris & McClellan, in Cullman, Alabama, and is a member of the Cullman County Bar Association, Alabama State Bar and the Alabama Defense Lawyers Association.
+Mr. Harris is also a member of the Association's compensation committee.
+The primary function of the compensation committee is to provide assistance to the board of directors in fulfilling the board's responsibilities on matters relating to compensating the board and the Association's CEO, reviewing the compensation policies and plans for senior officers and employees, including incentive compensation plans and benefits, overseeing the Association's management succession planning, and engaging in such other matters as may from time to time be specifically delegated to the committee by the board.
 He serves as a director of the East Cullman Water Board and is an active member of the Alabama and Cullman Cattlemen's Association.
 Mr. Harris operates a small part-time cow-calf farm in Cullman County.

-K. Ben Gore, age 62.
-Mr. Gore was selected as CEO effective January 1, 2009.
-Mr. Gore has a total of 39 years' experience with the Farm Credit System.
+K. Ben Gore, age 63, President/Chief Executive Officer.
+Mr. Gore has been CEO since January 1, 2009.
+Mr. Gore has a total of 40 years' experience with the Farm Credit System.

-Ralph D. Stewart, age 42.
+Ralph D. Stewart, age 43, Executive Vice President/Chief Credit Officer.
 Mr. Stewart was employed by the Association in September 2009.
-Mr. Stewart has over 16 years' experience with the Farm Credit System.
+Mr. Stewart has over 17 years' experience with the Farm Credit System.

-Karri H. Sumrall, CPA, age 43.
-Ms. Sumrall is a certified public accountant with over eight years of experience in public accounting with an emphasis in financial institutions and has 10 years' experience with the Farm Credit System.
+Karri H. Sumrall, CPA, age 44, Executive Vice President/Chief Financial Officer.
+Ms. Sumrall is a certified public accountant with over eight years of experience in public accounting with an emphasis in financial institutions and has over 12 years' experience with the Farm Credit System.
+Additionally, Ms. Sumrall is a director/member of Sumrall Holdings, LLC, an insurance agency operated solely by Ms. Sumrall's spouse, and she has no direct part in its operation.